ToshY/BunnyNet-PHP/README.md

 </div>

 <a href="https://bunny.net?ref=pji59zr7a4">Bunny.net<a/> is content delivery platform that truly hops: providing CDN,
-edge storage, video streaming and image optimizers.
+edge storage, video streaming, image optimizers and much more!

 <small>
 <b>Note</b>: This is a non-official library for the <a href="https://docs.bunny.net/docs">bunny.net API</a>.